Jbleezy/BO1-Reimagined/README.md

 * Make friends list alphabetical order
 * 8 player zombies
 * Fix performance tab issues
-* Add the rest of the mp perks
+* Add the rest of the multiplayer perks
 * Fix Connecting... issue
 * Fix weapon swap on player leave
 * Fix COTD outro showing on all maps after loading COTD in a session